 Monoclonal gammopathy of undetermined significance (MGUS)

-Many people with myeloma have a rare medical condition called monoclonal gammopathy of unknown significance (MGUS) first.
+Some people with myeloma already have a rare medical condition called monoclonal gammopathy of undetermined significance (MGUS).

-MGUS means that there are too many large protein molecules known as immunoglobulins in the blood.
-MGUS is often found by chance because it can show up in routine blood tests.
-It doesn't cause any symptoms, and does not generally affect your health or need treatment.
+MGUS means there are too many large protein molecules known as immunoglobulins in the blood.
+MGUS is often found by chance as it can show up in routine blood tests.

-Some people with MGUS go on to develop myeloma.
-If you have MGUS you will see a specialist regularly for check ups.
+Only a small number of people with MGUS develop myeloma.
+If you have MGUS, you usually see a specialist regularly for check ups.

 Those with a parent, brother, sister, or child with myeloma or monoclonal gammopathy of unknown significance (MGUS) are 2 or 3 times as likely to develop myeloma or MGUS compared to people with no close family members with these illnesses.

 People who take medicines to lower immunity after an organ transplant have an increased risk of myeloma compared to the general population.
+But the risk is still low.
 Less than 1 out of 100 people (1%) who have received an organ transplant develop myeloma.